-Post being distributed on Facebook claims that you can click to get two free Southwest Airline tickets to fly anywhere.
+Post being distributed on Facebook claims that everyone can click to get two free Southwest Airlines tickets.

 The post is fraudulent.
 It is not associated with Southwest Airlines and participants will never receive the promised tickets.
 The post is a scam designed to trick you into giving out your personal information on dodgy survey websites.

-According to a post that is currently being distributed across Facebook, you can get 2 free tickets to fly anywhere courtesy of Southwest Airlines.
-Supposedly, the giveaway is part of the airline’s 90th anniversary celebrations.
+According to a post that is currently being distributed across Facebook, you can get 2 free flight tickets courtesy of Southwest Airlines.
+Supposedly, the giveaway is part of the airline’s 88th-anniversary celebrations and the company is giving EVERYONE free tickets.
 The post includes an image depicting one of the supposed free tickets.
-The post urges you to click to “get your tickets now.”
+It urges you to click to get your tickets.

 However, the post has no connection whatsoever to Southwest Airlines and clicking it will certainly not get you any free flight tickets.
 There are no tickets and no winners.
 The scam first tries to trick you into spamming your Facebook friends with the same bogus giveaway.
 It then entices you to submit your personal information on suspect third-party “survey” websites.